okfn/opendatahandbook-old/source/appendices/file-formats.rst

-Furthermore it is essential that the structure of the file is respected, as a single omission of a field may disturb the reading of all remaining data in the file without any real opportunity to rectify it, because it could not determine how the remaining data must be interpreted.
+Furthermore it is essential that the structure of the file is respected, as a single omission of a field may disturb the reading of all remaining data in the file without any real opportunity to rectify it, because it cannot be determined how the remaining data should be interpreted.

 Text Document
 -------------